ramonsmits/docs.particular.net/Content/Platform/Overview.md

 #### [ServiceMatrix](http://particular.net/ServiceMatrix): Jump-start your system design and development

-ServiceMatrix allows you to generate a fully functional skeleton of your distributed application in a matter of minutes.
-Dramatically reducing the learning curve, POC effort and time-to-market.
+ServiceMatrix allows you to generate a fully functional skeleton of your distributed application in a matter of minutes, dramatically reducing the learning curve, POC effort and time-to-market.

 #### [ServiceInsight](http://particular.net/ServiceInsight): Track, analyze and monitor your system's runtime behavior